by Steve Panizza

 uploaded image

-This rendering graphically demonstrates a reasonably accurate comparison between the first organ I built and a 43-note continuo design described here.
+The rendering here graphically demonstrates a reasonably accurate comparison between the first organ I built and the 43-note continuo design described here.

 uploaded image